 My name is Joseph August Hill but you may call me Joe.
-I was born to Owen and Gail Hill in Truckee, California in the spring of 1991.
+I was born to Owen Hill and Gail Tomeo in Truckee, California, USA in the spring of 1991.
 Two days after birth I was taken home to Incline Village, Nevada on the North Shore of Lake Tahoe.
 My parents immediately brought me to the backyard where my father placed my hand on a Jeffery Pine tree.
 I guess you could say I’ve been a tree huger ever since.
 I am an only child who was raised in a rural community and could typically be found mountain biking the neighborhood trails after any school day.
 I loved the outdoors where I would learn new things by making observations and having fun.

 I played little league baseball as a kid but became more interested in independent sports as I grew older.
 I joined the Incline Middle School Mountain Bike Team in which I finished 3rd and 2nd place overall in my race category in 7th and 8th grades, respectively.
 I began training in Tae Kwon Do at the age of 9.
 I received my first degree black belt by the time I was 15 and second degree by age 17.
 The martial art was very influential over my lifestyle and taught me core tenets including courtesy, integrity, perseverance, self-control, and an indomitable spirit.
 I attended Incline High School and graduated with Honors and an Advanced Diploma in 2009.
 My favorite subject in school was Spanish and I acted in several school plays and a musical.
 I ran an unsuccessful campaign for Senior Class President but I was elected President of the National Honor Society in my final year at IHS.
 I left the Lake Tahoe Basin at age 18 to continue my education in Northern Arizona.